 - Post information relevant to your audience, not just internal company news or new products.

-- Save time by scheduling posts ahead with free tools like Hootsuite, Tweetdeck, Facebook Scheduler and Buffer.
+- Schedule posts ahead to save time with free tools like Loomly, Hootsuite, Tweetdeck, Facebook Scheduler, and Buffer.

 - Use relevant hashtags on Pinterest, Instagram and Tumblr, but don’t go overboard.
 Using too many hashtags could have a negative effect.

 - Ensure messaging appeals to your target market.